by helping the people

 parks and other protected areas in East Africa, these are often not enough to guarantee the protection of endangered species.

-Often they are too small or do not cover the entire habitat of the protected species.
-Especially large animals often travel long distances to follow the changing food supply or to find water over
+Often parks are too small or do not cover the entire habitat of the protected species.
+Especially large animals often travel long distances to follow the changing food supply or to find water

-the seasons.
-This leads to constant contacts with expanding
+over the seasons.
+This leads to constant contacts with

 protected areas, in areas they share with humans and livestock.